HelloblueAI/Bleu.js/README.md

 ## Build and run the Docker container
 `docker-compose up --build`

-## Access the application:
-* Navigate to http://localhost:3000 to see the welcome message.

 # Example Usage
 ## Debugging Code
 To debug code using Bleu.js, you can send a POST request to the /debug endpoint with the code you want to debug: